Robpol86/robpol86.com/docs/posts/2025/2025-09-20-influxdb-downsampling.md

 ## Overview

 Downsampling is implemented in two parts: the InfluxDB side and the Grafana side.
+TODO skip this section if you want to get started right away.

 ### InfluxDB Side